5th November 2019

 Conclusion

-Overall the Laser Egg comes recommended.
-As well as measuring indoor air quality it also keeps you updated on readings from your nearest air quality measuring station via the internet.
+The Laser Egg used to come recommended.
+As well as measuring indoor air quality it also kept you updated on readings from your nearest air quality measuring station via the internet.

 Although the screen quality is disappointing considering the price point, the unit still looks modern and stylish.
-The lack of support for 5GHz WiFi networks is a serious ommision in 2020 however, as dated 2.4GHz is being fazed out in favor of 802.11ac networks.
+The lack of support for 5GHz WiFi networks is a serious omission however, as dated 2.4GHz is being fazed out in favour of 802.11ac networks.

 One other slight niggle is that it only comes with a USB cable for power so needs to be situated quite close to a USB power source.
 It would have been nice to have a longer cable included with the option to be plugged in permanently at a wall socket.